Rachel Pieh Jones

 Journalism, Memoir

-Rachel Pieh Jones writes about life at the crossroads of faith and culture.
-Her writing is influenced by living in the Horn of Africa, serving as director of student and community life at the International School of Djibouti, and raising third-culture kids.
-Jones is a prolific author whose essays have appeared in publications such as The New York Times, Christianity Today, and Deadspin.
-Jones has also published several books, including Stronger Than Death (2019), a tribute to health activist Annalena Tonelli, and the memoir Pillars: How Muslim Friends Led Me Closer to Jesus (2021) which received a Gold Medal in 2022 from the Independent Publisher Book Awards.
+Rachel Pieh Jones writes about life at the crossroads of faith and culture and has lived in Somalia and Djibouti since moving to Africa in 2003.
+Rachel has been published in the New York Times, Christianity Today, Runners World, and many other venues.
+She has also published several books, including Stronger Than Death: How Annalena Tonelli Defied Terror and Tuberculosis in the Horn of Africa (2019), a tribute to health activist and martyr Annalena Tonelli, the memoir Pillars: How Muslim Friends Led Me Closer to Jesus (2021) which received a Gold Medal in 2022 from the Independent Publisher Book Awards, and the award winning cookbook Djiboutilicious.